Individual Speedway European Championship: History

 From 1955 to 1975, the European Final was staged as the final qualifying round for the World Speedway Championship, although this did not include British riders who had a separate qualifying round.

 The European Championships were inaugurated in 2001, organised by European Motorcycle Union (UEM).
 In 2012 this was replaced by a series of four finals.
 Regardless of that, ISEC was struggling with prestige and promotion and the best European riders were mostly avoiding this contest.

 On 20 December 2012, at a press conference in Warsaw, Poland it was announced that the competition would be replaced by a new series similar in format to the Speedway Grand Prix.
 The Speedway European Championship series is promoted by One Sporta Ltd. from Poland for next three seasons (2013-2015).

 As of 2022, the competition is staged over four rounds in a Grand Prix format, with the winner being the rider who accumulates the most points over the four rounds.
 The minimum age of a rider to compete is 16 years of age (starting on the date of the rider's birthday).

-Denmark is the most successful nation having had six champions, Jesper B. Jensen (2005), Nicki Pedersen (2016), Leon Madsen (2018 and 2022) and Mikkel Michelsen (2019 and 2021).
+Denmark is the most successful nation having had seven champions, Jesper B. Jensen (2005), Nicki Pedersen (2016), Leon Madsen (2018 and 2022) and Mikkel Michelsen (2019, 2021 and 2023).